 BakingHow is a website created to provide my fellow baking friends with a range of valuable resources related to baking.
 Here you will find tips, guides, recipe reviews, and all sorts of other information relating to baking.

-I created this site to share my passion, knowledge, and experience in baking with fellow bakers.
+We created this site to share our passion, knowledge, and experience in baking with fellow bakers.
 A page for anyone who’s interested in this craft no matter your background, skill level, or walks of life.

 The Team Behind This Site